Medical expert of the article

 Who to contact?

-Patients with pseudo-hypoaldosteronism are assigned triamterene or amiloride.
-Spironolactone is ineffective; loop and thiazide-like diuretics are contraindicated because of aggravation of hypokalemia.
-With the development of terminal renal failure, kidney transplantation is performed.
+Patients with pseudohypoaldosteronism are prescribed triamterene or amiloride.
+Spironolactone is ineffective; loop and thiazide-like diuretics are contraindicated due to worsening hypokalemia.
+If terminal renal failure develops, kidney transplantation is performed.